jimmoffitt/developer_advocate.blog/twtr_evolution.md

 In 201#, the 30-Day Search API was released.
 [Product description. ] Next Twitter indexed the entire Tweet archive and in 2015 released Full-Archive Search (FAS).
 FAS also provides access to the entire Twitter archive, but does it in a much different way.
 With FAS you submit a single query and receive a response in classic RESTful fashion.
 FAS implements 500-Tweets-per-response pagination, and defaults to a 120-requests-per-minute rate-limit.
 Given these details, FAS can be used to rapidly retrieve Tweets, and at large scale using concurrent requests.
 FAS also provide the ability to count the number of Tweets matching your query before requesting the corresponding data.
 Counts are avaialable in arrays with minute, hour, and day periods.
 This ability to 'look before you leap' is an amazing tool in itself.
 With many use-cases, matching volumes is of primary interest.
 Since the Counts endpoint provides fast feedback on the matching behavior of a rule, it can be used to assess filtering behavior before pulling the data.
 For this reason, the Search API is a great complement to real-time and Historical PowerTrack.

-### Twitter JSON Objects 101 <a id="twitterJsonIntro" class="tall">&nbsp;</a>

-Tweets are made up of a Tweet message, a posted time, a set of User (or Author or Actor) attributes, a collection of engagement metadata, and sometimes geographical metadata.

-+ Tweet body
-+ User object
-+ Twitter entities

-+ Geo
-+ Data Enrichments

 ### Next Steps